SubSonic-Core/SubLight/Design/project.design.md

     #### ORM Behavior
     - Caching will be configured at model creation.
-    - explicit behavior is no caching, but is configurable using a retriever that implements a IDataRetriever<TEntity> interface
+      - explicit behavior is no caching.
+      - can be configured to use retriever that implements a IDataRetriever\<TEntity\> interface
       - when cached the data can expire and be removed from memory
         - though the retriever should stamp when the data is used and extend the period of validity
+        - generaly refernce data should be read only.

     #### Relationship Types
     ReferenceEntities typically participate in many-to-one relationships, serving as lookup tables for domain entities.
 However, in advanced scenarios, they may also facilitate one-to-one mappings between two domain entities—especially when a shared classification or metadata is required to enforce consistency.